 Trekking Backpack Selection Is Crucial

-If you are new to hiking and camping and have never experienced the extreme hassle of broken zippers and hiking backpack straps, do yourself a favor and stay away from cheap department store backpacking backpacks.
+If you are new to hiking and camping and have never experienced the extreme hassle of a broken backpack zipper, it’s not pleasant.
+A broken backpack strap will have you frustrated beyond belief.
+Do yourself a favor and stay away from cheap department store backpacking backpacks.
 You won’t be just carrying a few books and a lunch bag; you’re not headed off to school.
 Also vital is a quality pair of waterproof hiking boots that you have worn a bit to break them in.
 Trust me, blisters are not fun.

-Your trekking backpack , which is just another name for a hiking backpack, will need to carry certain camping gear such as a backpacking tent, either a one man tent or a 2 person tent depending on whether this is a solo hike or not.
+Your trekking backpack , which is just another name for a hiking or camping backpack, will need to carry certain camping gear such as a backpacking tent.
+It may be either a one man tent or a 2 person tent depending on whether this is a solo hike or not.
 Try to keep it around 3-4 lbs for ease of carry.
 It’s wise to have a camping mat to put between the floor of the tent and your sleeping bag for warmth and dryness, and for sitting at the campfire to keep you dry from ground moisture.

 Camping Backpack – Tools For The Trail

 Even if you are not a cook, you may want a lightweight (less than a pound) backpacking stove that can boil water fast for dehydrated food, coffee or soup.
-You will need to consider the fuel type you will be using and what equipment comes with your stove as an all-in-one option or if you need separate pans and cups.
+You will need to consider the fuel type you will be using and what equipment comes with your stove.
+All-in-one options prevents the need to bring separate pans and cups.
 I love my MSR Pocket Rocket.
 It’s compact, lightweight and inexpensive.
 Bring a Spork with you , which is a combo spoon/fork, or some plastic forks and spoons since they are light weight.
-Using that idea you risk them breaking in your hike bag.
+If you bring plastic cutlery, you risk breakage in your hike bag.

-Trekking Backpack Food To Bring
+Camping Backpack Food To Bring

 Dehydrated food that only requires boiling water is as simple as it gets.
 Lightweight non-refrigerated breads, granola bars, ramen noodles and beef jerky are popular.
 You need a good combination of protein and carbs for nourishment while hiking.
 I like the brand Good-To-Go since it tastes like real food, not cardboard.
-Individual packets of peanut butter, cream cheese, mayo and jelly are lightweight food options, as well as packets of tuna, chicken and salmon.
+Individual packets of peanut butter, cream cheese, mayo and jelly are lightweight food options.
+Packets of tuna, chicken and salmon are also good choices.
 It makes sense to keep your food in a bear canister (even if you are not in bear country) to not draw any critters to your camping area.

 A hydration backpack with a sleeve for a hydration bladder can holds a day’s worth of water.
 For carrying your water in bottles in your backpacking backpack, you can refill them IF you know there are water sources along your hike that you have verified on your map.
 In that case you will need water purification tablets to make sure the water you drink will not make you sick.
 That would surely ruin your trip.
 Plan on consuming at least 2 liters of water per day you are hiking.

 Suggested material is moisture-wicking pants like you might wear at the gym.
 Shirts should be of the same material.
 For a weekend, take 3 pairs of wool (never cotton) socks, 2 pair of underwear, a warm jacket, a hat, sunglasses and a bandana, which can be worn backwards as sun protection for your neck.
 An extra pair of pants and T-shirt are always a good idea in case you get wet from a sudden rainfall.